KittyPBoxx/pokeemerald-net-demo/pokeemerald/README.md

 These methods both do basically the same thing.
 The difference being that `configureSendRecvMgr` validated the data once at the end whereas `configureSendRecvMgrChunked` validates sections of the data as it's sent.
 This means `configureSendRecvMgrChunked` has a larger overhead (as it needs to send a bunch more validation messages) but unlike `configureSendRecvMgr` if a transmission fails it won't have to start from scratch.

 Basically if you are sending less than 16 bytes use `configureSendRecvMgr` if you are sending more then use `configureSendRecvMgrChunked`.
+The minimum and recommended chunk size is 16 because the transfer commands don't allow writing data at a more granular level.

 Let's take a look at a simplified example of the ProcessFunction steps to download a custom mart: